-For anglers fishing the Noosa River the evening fish has been well worth it with plenty of jacks getting caught at night on mullet strip, livies and slow trolled plastics.
+For anglers fishing the Noosa River on the Sunny Coast the evening fish has been well worth it with plenty of jacks getting caught at night on mullet strip, livies and slow trolled plastics.
 Larger paddle tail plastics like the new Powerbait Papa Giant swimbait are also a big hit with its ribbed body and big tail.

 Flathead are still in great numbers around the river mouth and lower estuary, live herring, squidgy 3” paddle prawn and Jackson Quiet beats soft vibes have all gotten the job done.
 Surface lures have been working well on Trevally early in the morning, lures to try are the Fish Candy 50mm Baby Bell, Storm Chug Bug and Strada Viral.
 Whiting have again been in great numbers around the Frying Pan, Dog Beach and Weyba Creek.
 Live worms, yabbies and pippies have all been prime baits.
 For the lure anglers try surface lures worked across the shallows and near the weed beds.
 Best on the surface have been the Strada viral 70s, Bassday Sugapen and Duo Pococ Poppers.
 Up in the everglades the bass season is now open.
 Surface lures like Strada Zedia and Jackson Riskbait and Jackal pompadour are working well.
 Evergreen little max Blades and Ecogear vibe 35 have also claimed some nice fish.